GoogleCloudPlatform/community/tutorials/android-firebase-vision/index.md

 Note that I probably should be doing this in a separate service but for the purposes of my proof of concept, this should be sufficient.
-Also, I'm replacing the proto-style object characters with JSON-style object characters because I'll be manually filtering the result data in UpdateUI.
+Also, I'm replacing the proto-style object characters with JSON-style object characters because I'll be manually filtering the result data in **UpdateUI**.

-When UpdateUI is called, the sample app checks the stored member variable mResponse and then filters the label description strings from the result data.
+When **UpdateUI** is called, the sample app checks the stored member variable __mResponse__ and then filters the label description strings from the result data.

     if (mResponse != null) {
        // Manually filter the proto message to the label descriptions